jbqueru/yast3/README.md

 not harmful to do it all the time other than the performance cost.

+### Poll results

+The final results are in, in the poll about which hardware variant(s) to aim for.

+13% of users want a version optimized for plain ST. 92% want a version optimized for STe (5% want both, which is why the numbers don't otherwise add up to 100%).

+Seen from another angle, in addition to the 13% who want ST optimizations, 68% want some comaptibility for ST, even if the experience is degraded, i.e. 81% overall want something that runs on a plain ST, while 19% are OK with only an STe version.

+Finally, on the side of the main poll, Falcon users expect Falcon compatibility, including on VGA monitors.
+Supporting VGA monitors specifically means that the code can't rely on graphics running at 50Hz and also needs to support other frame rates.
+That includes 60Hz on VGA, even 71Hz for code that might run on a monochrome monitor, but might also include 25Hz and 30Hz for interlaced cases.

 # What's in the package

 The distribution package contains this `README.md` file, the main